benfertig/timestamper/README.md

 ### 8 - Merge output files button
 ![extra_files/help_images/button_merge_output_files.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_merge_output_files.png?raw=true)
-* If you have multiple output files whose notes you would like to merge and sort based on their timestamps, press this button.
+* If you have multiple output files whose notes you would like to merge and sort based on their timestamps, then you should press this button.
 You will first be prompted to select the output files whose notes you would like to merge.
-Then, you will be prompted to select the file you would like to save the merged notes to.
+Then, you will be prompted to select the file that you would like to save those merged notes to.
+Normally, all files involved in this process should end in ".txt".

 ### 9 - Output path
 * If an output file is currently selected, the path to that file will be displayed here.
 For example:</br>